San Bernardino County teen arrested for trying to steal deputy's patrol car during street takeover

 Despite his attempts, the deputy was able to shut the door and drive to safety.

-On May 23, deputies were able to obtain an arrest warrant for the teenager and a search warrant for his residence, the statement said.
+On May 23, deputies were able to obtain an arrest warrant for the teenager and a search warrant for his home in Menifee, the statement said.

 The boy, who has not been identified because of his age, was booked into San Bernardino County Juvenile Hall on charges of attempted carjacking and felony vandlism.